ZhgChg.Li

 getSheet() {

-// Distinguish Sheets by month, find the Sheet for the current month
+// Use month to differentiate sheets, find the sheet for the current month

 var thisMonthSheet = this.separateSheet.getSheetByName(this.getSheetName());